Japan minister resigns over remark about 2011 tsunami

 Imamura's resignation comes a day after he made the remark in a speech at a ruling party reception, which Abe also attended.

 "It was good that (the disaster) hit the Tohoku region, up there.
-There would have been a massive, enormous damage had it occurred closer to the capital region," Imamura said, according to Kyodo news.
+There would have been a massive, enormous damage had it occurred closer to the capital region," Imamura said, referring to reconstruction cost.

 Imamura immediately retracted the comment and apologized, but Abe's face reportedly froze.